Martavis Bryant the best value in fantasy football (with one BIG if)

 DeAndre Hopkins: 0.25

-And that's as a No. 2 option.
+And that's as a No. 2 option in the Steelers offense.
 Bryant and Antonio Brown can help each other get open.
+Bryant averaged 8.4 targets per game in 2015 compared to Brown's 12.1.
+Those two combined for more than half Ben Roethlisberger's passing attempts per game that year.

-Assuming Bryant regains his spot in training camp, though, there's no reason why he can't expand his capacity once he masters all the nuances of the Steelers' offense.
+Assuming Bryant regains his spot in training camp, though, there's no reason why he can't expand his capacity once he masters all the nuances of coordinator Todd Haley's system.
 He's got more to offer than go routes, screens and a few slants.
+He was considered raw when entering the league three years ago, so the Steelers eased him into the lineup slowly.
+By the end of 2015, Bryant had done more work over the middle and was moving along the formation more often.
+There's enough potential to learn and grow where Bryant shouldn't be limited to the occasional splash play.

 Bryant could finish the year on the suspended list or as a top-five fantasy option, and neither option would surprise.
+The Steelers truly consider Bryant a bonus, not a guarantee.
+He will likely enter camp as a backup until he has staying power.

-As it stands, he's set up to become the biggest fantasy draft-day steal.
+Proceed with caution, but since there's at least a reasonable chance he does have that power, Bryant is set up to become the biggest fantasy draft-day steal.